 Ask a cricket question

-Most runs by a batsman in one test match (both innings combined).
+Most 4s by a batsman in a test innings

-Most runs by a batsman in one test match (both innings)
+Most 6s by a batsman in a test innings

 Contribute your answer: